team23/eslint-config-team23-ts/README.md

 ## Development

 #### Rules that should be included here
- - eslint rules
  - tslint rules
- - angular rules (including ones that relate to templates)

 #### Rules that should NOT be included here
- - nx rules
+ - eslint rules
- - rules from other frameworks, libraries, etc.
+ - rules from other frameworks (angular, react, vue), libraries (nx), etc.

 ### Proposing rule changes